Ensembl/ensembl-vep/nextflow/README.md

   --vcf VCF                VCF that will be split.
   --outdir DIRNAME         Name of output dir.
 Default: outdir --vep_config FILENAME    VEP config file.
-Default: nf_config/vep.ini --chros LIST_OF_CHROS    Comma-separated list of chromosomes to generate. i.e. chr1,chr2,...
-  --cpus INT               Number of CPUs to use.
+Default: nf_config/vep.ini --chros LIST_OF_CHROS    Comma-separated list of chromosomes to generate. i.e. 1,2,..., Default: All chromosomes --cpus INT               Number of CPUs to use.
 Default 1.
 ```